Thetvdh/ChatBot/README.md

 The bot is quite thick and will ignore most things said to it but if you want here is a list of things it can do.

- --> Simple greetings
+ - Simple greetings
- --> Check weather report in your area (type weather) --> Check a wikipedia entry for a person or thing (type what/who is <thing>) --> Tell you the current time
+ - Check weather report in your area (type weather)
+ - Check a wikipedia entry for a person or thing (type what/who is <thing>)
+ - Tell you the current time

 # TODO

-  --> Add password hashing for the database
+  - Add password hashing for the database
-  --> Add option to choose where you get the weather report from --> Add ability to change account info such as name, username, and gender --> Implement an Admin command shell where advanced database and bot commands can be executed --> Remove all debugging
+  - Add option to choose where you get the weather report from
+  - Add ability to change account info such as name, username, and gender
+  - Implement an Admin command shell where advanced database and bot commands can be executed
+  - Remove all debugging

+# TO FIX

+ - For some reason using the Wikipedia search for the term "Elon Musk" breaks it.
+ - what is the time no longer works due to conflict with wikipedia.

+Any suggestions to make my code better will be appriciated.